blockful-io/shutter-staking/docs/simplified-staking-architecture.md

     anyone interacts with state changes functions.
 This includes staking, unstaking, and claiming rewards.
-    As the contract balance of SHU and other reward tokens increases, when the keyper decides to claim the rewards, they will get a better conversion rate from shares (xSHU) to the reward token.
+    As the contract balance of SHU and other reward tokens increases, when the keyper decides to claim the rewards, they will get a better conversion rate from shares (stkSHU) to the reward token.
 As the staking token is SHU, when the rewards are claimed, the SHU balance of the contract increases, causing a coumpound effect.
 -   For unstaking, the keyper also gets the SHU rewards accumulated.
 -   The reward earned by a user is proportional to the amount they have